-The Village of Forest View was founded and incorporated in memory of those who joined and participated in our country's cause during the World War I.
+The Village of Forest View was founded and incorporated in memory of those who joined and participated in the Country's cause during the World's War of 1917-1918.

 It is the only known Village in the United States of America originally governed exclusively by ex-servicemen.